rkitover/vimpager/vimpager.md

 Start at the end of the file, just like less.

+## -c cmd

+Run a vim command after opening the file.

 # CYGWIN NOTES

 The Cygwin gvim is very buggy, vimpager works correctly with the native